pascoalf/MVeM/README.md

 # Load function to remove contamination, based on control map
 source("./R/remove_contamination.R")

-# store sample names in a vector
+# Store sample names in a vector
 sample_names <- sample_control_map_df$Sample_name %>% unique()

 # Remove contamination for all samples and re-merge in a single data frame